janikvonrotz/janikvonrotz.ch/content/post/2025-01/01-2024-book-list.md

 # Mangas

-Some of these mangas are still ongoing.
-There are shown, because mangas often take years to finish.
+Some of these mangas are still ongoing, often they take years until being completion.

 ![](../../../static/images/one-piece.png)